ajay-menon-iitkgp/OET_Sys-MoDEL/DOCUMENTATION.md

 The Cummins equation is selected for the OET as an appropriate frequency-dependent formulation of floating structures.
 The radiation and excitation forces are represented by convolution integrals and have been succesfully implemented in v0.1 and v0.2 respectively using a State-Space approach.
 All results are validated against the WEC-Sim time-domain solver developed in SimScape (read about WEC-Sim [here](https://github.com/WEC-Sim/WEC-Sim)).

+For the excitation wave, the user can select from one of four models:

+- Regular, uni-directional wave
+- Irregular, uni-directional wave - Pierson Moskowitz spectrum
+- Irregular, uni-directional wave - Bretschneider spectrum
+- Irregular, uni-directional wave - JONSWAP spectrum

 #### Development Team
 The OET is a research product from the Sys-MoDEL group at the University of New Brunswick (Fredericton), Canada.
 Current members of the development team are: